exportsdk/exportsdk-js/README.md

 <a id="get-apikey"></a>
 ### `get apiKey: string`
-Returns the API key that was used to initialize the client object, or that was last use to call `ExportSdkClient.prototype.setApiKey`.
+Returns the API key that was used to initialize the client object, or that was last used to call `ExportSdkClient.prototype.setApiKey`.

 <br />